dschinzo/Competitive-Programming/README.md

 # Algorithms and Data-structures templates and solutions

-This repository includes the accepted solutions of coding challenge problems written by Chinzorigt.G on sites such as codechef, hackerrank, leetcode.
+This repository includes the accepted solutions of coding challenge problems written by Chinzorigt.G on sites such as codechef, leetcode, hackerrank, and codeforces.

 # Index